 Analogy Backfire: Merlin teaching Arthur that swimming like a fish is like flying a helicopter.
 Arthur doesn't know what he means.
 Merlin, realizing what he said, told him to forget it.

 Artistic License - Biology: While it is true the female squirrel chooses a mate, the mate is chosen among a group who wish to court her, and she is the one to be chased.
-Furthermore, squirrels do not in fact have one mate for life, in fact the male leaves before the birth of the babies.
+Furthermore, squirrels do not have one mate for life; the male leaves before the birth of the babies.
 Then again, we wouldn't have this adorable scene if it followed that to a T.

 Likewise, try pissing off Ector by coming up with (in his view) extremely far-fetched excuses for ducking out on your kitchen duties, or trying to defend Merlin's behavior, and you'll send him flying off the handle so far that you'll be doing dishes for the entire castle.

-It was actually Merlin asking for clarification on the idea of rules: "Rule three: No Disappearing [teleportation/intangibility]" "Rule four: No Cheating!"
+Department of Redundancy Department: One Wizards' Duel rule is that there is no disobeying the rules.
+The next rule is that there's no cheating.
+It's a justified case as Merlin was asking for clarification on the idea of rules: "Rule three: No Disappearing [teleportation/intangibility]" "Rule four: No Cheating!"
 If Mim was throwing out rules, he wanted to make sure she obeyed them as Archimedes himself warned she was only creating rules so that she could break them (which she did).

 Digital Destruction: The 50th Anniversary Blu-Ray suffers from digital smearing and some out-of-focus shots.